This post may contain affiliate links. Read our disclosure here.

 This classic romantic comedy gives you that warm holiday spirit as it takes place over the Christmas season.
 Katharine Hepburn and Spencer Tracy make a dynamic duo in this fun story.
 Not good for children under 7.
 We just watched this over the weekend and laughed into the night!
 There is one scene with drinking at a Christmas party where they get very silly.

 The following are favorites that were recommended by friends.
 We don’t watch these regularly mostly because of two reasons, some aren’t suitable for younger kids and we don’t do Santa.
 Call us crazy, but we don’t.
-Most of these are part of the ABC Family line up.

 National Lampoon’s Christmas Vacation

 A comedy favorite for the holidays!
 Laugh along as Chevy Chase and others strive to gift-wrap the “perfect Christmas” for the Griswold family.
 Rated PG-13.